-- Once attendance has been taken, do not leave the group unless you receive explicit permission from Mr. Pihl or your assigned chaperone. - Demonstrate Gracious Professionalism by responding helpfully to FIRST officials, coaches, etc. Contact Mr. Pihl if you are unsure what to do. - Have fun and show your team spirit by having a positive attitude; wear our hats in the stands, cheer, and dance!
+- Be on time for everything, including bed check, morning wake-up calls, and transportation departures. - While traveling or at events, clothing must follow the school dress code.
+Wear the designated team shirt/uniform at events.
+Your team shirt must be visible.
+Hoodies, sweaters, or jackets that cover the shirt/uniform are not allowed within the venue or in the stands. - Outside of the hotel or event venue, move in groups of two or more students always with an adult chaperone.
+Inform Mr. Pihl of group members, destination, return time, and cell number for at least one group member. - Check in with Mr. Pihl or your assigned chaperone as required. - Once attendance has been taken, do not leave the group unless you receive explicit permission from Mr. Pihl or your assigned chaperone. - Demonstrate Gracious Professionalism by responding helpfully to FIRST officials, coaches, etc. Contact Mr. Pihl if you are unsure what to do. - Have fun and show your team spirit by having a positive attitude; proudly wear our uniform, cheer for our team, and dance!